vllm-project/aibrix/docs/website/docs/README.md

 make html
 ```

-Now the html paged should be completed at "website/docs/build/html/index.html".
+Now the html paged should be generated at "website/docs/build/html/index.html".
+You can open this html page with your web browser as our project front page.